kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 30th, 2017

+**Today's Progress**: Today I ran through the set up of webpack, bable and sass again to set up my new protfoli/github pages project

+**Thoughts:** getting used to the terminal and it's making everything much easier and faster as well as getting me used to dealing with error and just understand how the terminal works

+**Link to work:** Another private repo!
+Going to finish my portfolio and then share eventually

+--

 ### Day 3: January 29th, 2017

 **Today's Progress**: Some work on the node.js recruitment chat bot.
 More time spent learnning webpack and a start on SASS